ismnoiet/SimpleWisdom/README.md

 ### What is this about
-well, as it is clear from the title, this repo is for holding simple but real world wisdom words.
+Well, as it is clear from the title, this repo is for holding simple but real world wisdom words.
 If you have one quote that matches the previous criteria feel free to submit a PR.